Vintage Hi-Fi Info

 1982 Luxman L-410 = good match on mid & bass if treble holds it back

-1984 Sansui AU-G90X = good match flat but tone has barely any affect as designed
+1984 Sansui AU-G90X = fair match flat but tone stage doesn't do much

 2007 Marantz PM6002 = good match, bass goes full treble just a little less

 Now the thing is most Humans have little grasp of what sound should be like as the Golden era 1967-77 is decades away & for the fact of tiny satellite speakers with subwoofers, most people don't know what Hifi should really sound like.
 Most never did, TV sound through puny speakers as one 1950s writer stated doesn't bring any quality to the sound.
 Not many people bought the best Hifi in the Golden Era, most bought a Music Centre or Radiogram.
 It's not a born talent to understand sound, it needs developing like wine tasting & art.
 If you've never done pencil drawings since you were eight, be sure you'll still draw a Cat like eight year old you did as you never developed the skill.